Lectures on singular stochastic PDEs: Energy solutions

 \

-So when dealing with the full solution $u$, we need a replacement for the Gaussian computations used above.
+So when dealing with the full solution $u$, we need a replacement for the Gaussian computations based on the explicit distribution of $X$ that we used above.
 This will be provided, in the current setting, by stochastic calculus along the time direction.
 Indeed, note that for each $\varphi \in \CS$ the process $(X_t (\varphi))_{t \geqslant 0}$ is a semimartingale in the filtration $(\mathcal{F}_t)_{t \geqslant 0}$.

 \